trillek-team/trillek-computer/calling_convention.md

 ### FAQ

 #### Why arguments in reverse order ?
-Reverse order of arguments in stacks allow to access each argument by the same declaration order reading at [BP - n*4] were n is the number of argument minus 3 for the T-32 and minus 5 for RS3200/RS1600 .
+Reverse order of arguments in stacks allow to access each argument by the same declaration order reading at [BP - n] were n:

+- T-32: n = (Argument number - 3) * 4
+- RC3200:  n = (Argument number - 5) * 4
+- RC1600:  n = (Argument number - 5) * 2

 For example, to read argument 5:

-RS3200/RS1600 :
+RC3200/RC1600 :

     LOAD    BP , r5